Improve Behavior and Build Relationships

 Happy Acres also has a few junior helpers you might see on your visits, including:

-Paige MacDonald: This 12-year-old junior handler wants to be a dog trainer when she grows up, and she’s well on her way!
+Paige MacDonald: Paige started training when she was 10 years old, and has been working with her dogs for the past three years!
 She’s patient, kind, and extremely diligent in keeping and helping develop records and logs for the dogs we board and train.
 She also trains two dogs, both rescues: Maggie, a super-smart, high-energy Labradoodle, and Chase, a huge, very chill Great Pyrenees, Mastiff, Golden Retriever, and Poodle mix.
-Her mom, Beth, trains and assists with puppy classes in addition to working fulltime, running, and being everywhere Paige needs to be, and her dad, Kent, is a dedicated father and chauffeur.
+Her mom, Beth, trains and assists with puppy classes in addition to working full-time, running, and being everywhere Paige needs to be, and her dad, Kent, is a dedicated father and chauffeur.

 Christine Clark: Christine grew up in Johnston, IA and graduated with a degree in psychology from Grand View University.
 During college, she began working at a doggy daycare.
 There she found her passion for all animals.
 Since then, she has become more interested in training, and rehabilitation of animals.
 In the past, Christine has fostered multiple animals while she searched to give them their furever home.